openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

-18. ID Z99998 has lab data set names that begin the Z99998.
-Therefore, Z99998 is entered as the filter to searched for ID Z99998 as shown in Figure  19.
+1. Each user has a high-level qualifier that is the same as their username.
+Therefore, enter your assigned username as the search criteria as shown in Figure  19. **Please use your username, not Z99998!**

 ![](Images/image088.jpg)